The poem “Crossing the Bar” by Alfred, Lord Tennyson

 Ans: The tide represents death, which the poet hopes will come calmly and gently.

 Q7.
-What does “Turns again home” suggest?
+What does “Turns again home” in the poem “Crossing the Bar” by Alfred, Lord Tennyson suggest?

 Ans: It suggests that the soul returns to its original home, God, after death.